stuvusIT/danebot/README.md

 certificates.
 Certificate renewal itself is out of scope for DaneBot.

-We suggest to run DaneBot as a cron job once a day.
+We suggest running DaneBot as a cron job once a day.
 DaneBot simply parses a given certificate file (which might or might not have been renewed since DaneBot's last run) and then performs the following steps: